Report a stray dog

 Ellandee Kennels operate daily from 9am to 5pm.

-Due to the requirements of the Dogs Trust, we will arrange for vaccinations within 2 days of the dogs being taken to the kennels.
+Due to the requirements of the Dogs Trust, we will arrange for vaccinations within two days of the dogs being taken to the kennels.

 It is best to contact the kennel operator first, where possible, to make arrangements prior to travelling.